Merzasphor/MWSE/docs/source/lua/type/tes3ingredient/effectAttributeIds.rst

 effectAttributeIds
 ====================================================================================================

-`string`_.
+`table`_.
 An array-style table access the attributes associated with the effects.

-.. _`string`: ../../../lua/type/string.html
+.. _`table`: ../../../lua/type/table.html